liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

     [MainServlet:237] java.lang.RuntimeException: You must first upgrade to Liferay Portal 7000

-The upgrade tool can be found [describe where it can be found].
+The upgrade tool can be found in the `tools` folder, in a folder called `portal-tools-db-upgrade-client`.
 Use the following command to start it:

     java -jar com.liferay.portal.tools.db.upgrade.client.jar